AndrSator/PlayerBlink-GX/README.md

-# BlinkSeed
+# PlayerBlink GX

 ## Overview

 Improved version of Player Blink with enhanced UI, error handling, and detection accuracy.
+Some features may be broken or not implemented yet.

 > Based on the original Project_Xs by niart120 and Player Blink by lincoln-lm.